-This nocturnal dinosaur had owl-like night senses | EarthSky.org
+This nocturnal dinosaur had owl-like night senses

 I couldn’t believe what I was seeing when I got there, dinosaur ears weren’t supposed to look like that!

 The findings shed new light on how nocturnal dinosaurs lived, both hunters and plant-eaters.
 S. deserti stands out as the most extreme example, with both advanced night vision and hearing.
 It was small, but highly skilled at pursuing its prey.
 Fellow carnivore V. mongoliensis was also adept at hunting at night, although not to the same degree.
-Another herbivore, Protoceratops mongoliensis, also had good night vision.
+A herbivore, Protoceratops mongoliensis, also had good night vision.

 Were there any other dinosaurs in that region with the same level of night vision and hearing as S. deserti?
 Scientists don’t know yet, since the right fossils are hard to find.
 Perhaps future discoveries will reveal dinosaurs with senses even more extreme and fine-tuned than S. deserti.
 But when it comes to nocturnal hunting, S. deserti certainly seems to have been in a league of its own, according to Choiniere: